InsightDataScience/anomaly_detection/README.md

 * Do NOT attach a file - we will not admit solutions which are attached files
 * Use the submission box to enter the link to your github repo or bitbucket ONLY
 * Link to the specific repo for this project, not your general repo
-* Put any comments in the RADME File inside your Project repo, not in the submission box
+* Put any comments in the README inside your Project repo, not in the submission box
 * We are unable to accept coding challenges that are emailed to us

 # FAQ